wiseman-timelord/ImpExpPsd1/README.md

 Powershell and PowerShellCore do not have an Export-PowerShellDataFile cmdlet, is this, true or false?

 GPT4:
 The statement is false.
-Both PowerShell and PowerShell Core do include the `Export-PowerShellDataFile` cmdlet.
+Both PowerShell and PowerShell Core do include the `Export-PowerShellDataFile` cmdlet...
+...
 ```
 - Standard Psd1 import has issues...
 ```